1 min read6 March 2018

 In contrast, iwoca's support for the North's small businesses has meant our lending has grown 89% per year over the last three years.
 In Manchester, it has grown 65% per year over the same three years.
 Out of the £100 million pledge we've made, £15 million is for Manchester alone.

-Our CEO Christoph said, "Micro busiensses are the powerhouse of the UK's economy.
+Our CEO Christoph said, "Micro businesses are the powerhouse of the UK's economy.
 Even though they employ less than 10 people, they account for 96% of the UK's 5.5 million businesses, 1-in-3 private sector jobs and 20% of all economic output.
-While these businesses have been feeling the pinch, large corportations have enjoyed record high levels of access to capital.
+While these businesses have been feeling the pinch, large corporations have enjoyed record high levels of access to capital.
 Because of the continued lack of action by banks to increase access to finance for these small businesses, iwoca is pledging to lend £100 million in the North by 2020."

 Christoph continued: "The banks claim that small businesses simply aren't interested in credit products.
-Really, the banks discourage these businesses from taking fiance through lengthy and frustrating application forms, and rigid and unfair lending criteria.
+Really, the banks discourage these businesses from taking finance through lengthy and frustrating application forms, and rigid and unfair lending criteria.
 At iwoca, we understand the needs of small businesses, and we've build technology to make faster and fairer lending decisions, breaking the barriers small businesses face to accessing finance."

 This article was created by the Insights team at iwoca.